-Garden meetings are the second Wednesdays of each month at 6:30 p.m.
-See sidebar at right for dates of upcoming meetings.
+Garden meetings are generally the second Wednesday of each month at 7:00 p.m.
 All gardeners are encouraged to attend meetings and help run the gardens.
-Hope to see you there!

 About the Garden